yasinkuyu/omnipay-nestpay/README.md

 Gateway Methods

-    The main methods implemented by gateways are:

-    authorize($options) - authorize an amount on the customer's card completeAuthorize($options) - handle return from off-site gateways after authorization capture($options) - capture an amount you have previously authorized purchase($options) - authorize and immediately capture an amount on the customer's card completePurchase($options) - handle return from off-site gateways after purchase refund($options) - refund an already processed transaction void($options) - generally can only be called up to 24 hours after submitting a transaction
+* authorize($options) - authorize an amount on the customer's card
+* completeAuthorize($options) - handle return from off-site gateways after authorization
+* capture($options) - capture an amount you have previously authorized
+* purchase($options) - authorize and immediately capture an amount on the customer's card
+* completePurchase($options) - handle return from off-site gateways after purchase
+* refund($options) - refund an already processed transaction
+* void($options) - generally can only be called up to 24 hours after submitting a transaction

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.